aziontech/azion-samples/templates/upstash-geolocation/README.md

-# How to deploy the Upstash GeoLocation template through Azion
+# Upstash GeoLocation template

 The **Upstash GeoLocation** template is an automation designed to deploy a database directly on the edge while enabling the configuration of custom messages that will be delivered according to the user's geographical location.

+This repository is an example of the new GitHub repository created during the deployment.
+For a more detailed step-by-step to deploy this template via Azion Real-Time Manager (RTM), check the [How to use the Upstash GeoLocation EdgeDeploy template through Azion](https://www.azion.com/en/documentation/products/guides/upstash-geolocation-edgedeploy/) guide.

 ---